 The three information regimes contain different provisions that permit charges to be made for responding to information requests.
-The Governing Body may charge a fee for complying with requests, as calculated in accordance with FOI regulations.
+The Trust Board may charge a fee for complying with requests, as calculated in accordance with FOI regulations.
 If a charge is to be made, the Trust will give written notice to the applicant before supplying the information requested.

-The Trust wihead iof c=ll only charge for the cost of copying and transmitting information, not for time taken in reaching decisions regarding whether information is covered by an exemption.
+The Trust will only charge for the cost of copying and transmitting information, not for time taken in reaching decisions regarding whether information is covered by an exemption.